CYarros10/mlops-for-gen-ai-on-airflow/README.md

 Stay tuned for additional Vertex AI Operator support in Airflow.
 There are new model features released every day.

 Feel free to check out [samples/](samples/) for inspiration to integrate generative AI into your Airflow DAGs.

+Also look for inspiration in [Google's Generative AI Notebook samples](https://github.com/GoogleCloudPlatform/generative-ai).